Last Updated on

 Search Engine Optimization — The proverbial “pink elephant.”
 A concept so all-encompassing that every website takes heed.
 This is the practice of tailoring your site and content so that it will produce a higher ranking in search engine results.

-There's no one way to approach it, but finding what works for your site will go a long way in earning you traffic.
+There’s no one way to approach it, but finding what works for your site will go a long way toward earning your traffic.